One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 \paragraph{Implementation Details} We generate exogenous Gaussian noise and add it to the true matrix $X^*$ and regard $X^*$ as the reward for arm $0$ and its noisy version as the reward for arm $1$.
 Then, starting from the first column with multiple rows as multiple agents, we randomly initiate (with random configurations) one of the four algorithms~\cite{lattimore2020bandit}: $\varepsilon$-greedy, Upper Confidence Bound (UCB) \citep{auer2002finite}, Thompson sampling with random configurations \citep{thompson1933likelihood}.
 Further, we have the option to randomly mix pooling techniques~\cite{ghosh2024did} on top of any of the four algorithms.

 \paragraph{Description:} This pattern simulates a scenario where the probability of a value being missing is a direct function of the value itself.
+This pattern, commonly referred to as "self-masked \mnar", is widely utilized in the missing-data literature to model unbalanced class problems \citep{mohan2018handling, sportisse2020b}.
+A classic example occurs in income surveys, where individuals at the extremes of the income distribution, both very high and very low earners, are often less likely to disclose their income \citep{moore2000income}.
+Similar patterns appear in other domains, such as substance use reporting or medical contexts where patients with severe symptoms might be less able to complete follow-up assessments \citep{ibrahim2009missing}.

-This pattern can be regarded as a special case of \nnmar.
-A common real-world example includes individuals with very high incomes being less likely to report their salary on a survey. \paragraph{Methodology:}For each designated target column $j$, the probability of an entry $(i, j)$ being missing is determined by a logistic function of its value.
+Within the structured missingness taxonomy proposed by \citep{jackson2023completecharacterisationstructuredmissingness}, this mechanism is classified as \textbf{MNAR-UP} (Unstructured, Probabilistic).
+It is "Unstructured" because the missingness of an entry $(i, j)$ is conditionally independent of the missingness status of other entries, and "Probabilistic" as it is determined by a probability function rather than a deterministic rule. \paragraph{Methodology:}For each designated target column $j$, the probability of an entry $(i, j)$ being missing is determined by a logistic function of its value.
 The relationship is defined as $\P(M_{ij} = 0 | X^*_{ij}) = \sigma(\alpha \cdot X^*_{ij} + \beta_0)$ where $\sigma(z) = (1 + e^{-z})^{-1}$ is the sigmoid function. \paragraph{Implementation Details:} A random coefficient $\alpha$ is chosen from the set $\{-2, -1, 1, 2\}$ to introduce variability in the direction and magnitude of the value's effect on its missingness probability.
 The bias term $\beta_0$ is calibrated to achieve a target missingness proportion, $p$.

+\paragraph{Description:} This pattern models missingness arising from the physical limitations of measurement instruments, where values falling below a lower Limit of Detection or above an upper Limit of Quantification are not recorded.
+This results in left-censored or right-censored data, a common obstacle in environmental science, epidemiology, and biomedical research \citep{helsel2011statistics, chen2013bayesian}.
+In fields like metabolomics and proteomics, this type of missingness is explicitly recognized as left-censored MNAR \citep{karpievitch2009statistical, lazar2016accounting}, as the probability of being missing is directly determined by the concentration falling below the detection threshold.
+Failing to appropriately account for this, or using simplistic substitution methods like replacing with zero, can introduce substantial bias.
+Modeling \censormnar is therefore essential for evaluating imputation methods on datasets generated by instrumentation with inherent sensitivity constraints.